aishdharan/week6/README.md

-# Week4 Python Programming
+# Week5 Python Programming
-The Programs created are based on for loops, if/else conditions, Dictionary and sets
+The Programs created are based on for, while loops, and if/else conditions.